 The Vatican dictates that visitors, even day visitors like you and me, need to adhere to certain dress code standards.
 In plain English, this means that you need to cover your shoulders and knees when visitng the Vatican.

 I really struggled with this as we were visiting in the middle of the Roman summer on a 30 degree day.
 Unfortunately, the current fashion is exposing rather than covering up, so in the end I decided to wear a light sleeveless summer dress which I stuffed inside my ankle-long pants for the duration of the visit.

 Before entering the Sistine Chapel I donned also a cardigan over my bare shoulders, and this way I was able to get past the guards – unlike many other visitors who had to negotiate their way in some way or the other.
 There is no point fighting this rule, and out of respect I think we really shouldn’t anyway.
 But it helps to pack your suitcase accordingly.

-A shawl might come in handy while you visit, as it will for any visits of churches in the Mediterranean region.
+A tip for the ladies: A shawl might come in handy while you visit, as it will for any visits of churches in the Mediterranean region.

 There are a couple of other things that are not allowed in, such as firearms, food, drink, and alcohol.
 If you want to access the museums in a quick fashion make sure you don’t have to queue up in front of the cloakroom as well.

 And with this I don’t mean your most fashionable shoes.
 I would even stay clear of sandals in locations like this.

 What you really want when you visit a museum the size of the Vatican Museums with their more than 7 km of galleries is a good pair of sneakers.
 Imagine walking along the artwork without the pain in your feet, without the blisters.
 Yes, it may be a hot day, but you are doing your feet no favours if you don’t give them the support they need to do their job properly.
 This is probably our most important tip for a visit to the Vatican.